wp-plugins/flyzoo/readme.txt

 Features include: color customization, online & offline greeting messages, private chat, chat rooms, avatars, chat history, moderation, emoticons and much more!

-Flyzoo offers a powerful chat at an affordable price, starting as low as **$2.9/month** with 14-days free trial!
+Get a powerful chat at an affordable price, starting as low as **$2.9/month** with 14-days free trial!

 ####Flyzoo Live Chat####